-In addition, we would also like to recruit another Learning Mentor who is creative and flexible in their approach towards working with children with autism.We need someone who can join our hard working, friendly and supportive team and engage pupils in meaningful and innovative activities, as well as planning and delivering basic literacy and numeracy skills.
-The role involves 1-1 working and very small group work mainly with KS 2 and 3.
+You will need to be creative and flexible in your approach towards working with children with autism.We may need someone who can join our hard working, friendly and supportive team and engage pupils in meaningful and innovative activities, as well as planning and delivering basic literacy and numeracy skills.
+A Learning Mentor role involves 1-1 working and very small group work mainly with KS 2 and 3.
 Previous experience of working in a school is desirable, as is a creative approach to children’s learning that will support the school vision as outlined on the school website www.brightfuturesschool.co.uk .
 The ability to engage pupils in meaningful and innovative activities and build up trusting relationships is essential.
-The role can be full or part time.

 We are always keen to provide opportunities for volunteers to gain experience of working with children with autism.